 Shepherd Your people with Your scepter, the flock of Your possession which dwells by itself in the woodland, in the midst of a fruitful field.
 Let them feed in Bashan and Gilead as in the days of old (Micah 7:14).

-Obviously, the term "days of olam" in does not mean "eternity" as "everlasting time," or "never ending time," or anything of the like, or we have the ridiculous problem of explaining just how the Jews were to feed the flock just as they had done in the "days of eternity."
+Obviously, the term "days of olam" in the above verse does not mean "eternity" as "everlasting time," or "never ending time," or anything of the like, or we have the ridiculous problem of explaining just how the Jews were to feed the flock just as they had done in the "days of eternity."

 5. Bethlehem: Jesus of Nazareth's Ancient Ancestral Home